knowledgeacademy532/Portfolio/README.md

-# This is a simple Portfolio website.first you should download each file .If you need the complete documentation please download the 'WEB DEVELOPMENT' documentation oart too.
+# This is a simple Portfolio website.first you should download each file .If you need the complete documentation please download the 'WEB DEVELOPMENT' documentation part too.